Kevin Harvick: 2015

 In the Sprint Unlimited, Harvick scored an 11th-place finish despite receiving minor damage to his car from a wreck early in the race.

 Harvick started the season by finishing second in the Daytona 500.
 At Las Vegas, Harvick held off Martin Truex Jr. to win his first race of the season.
-Harvick won again the very next week for his fourth straight win at Phoenix and a record seventh win at the track overall.
+Harvick won again the next week for his fourth straight win at Phoenix and a record seventh win at the track overall.
 At Auto Club, Harvick managed to finish second, this time to Brad Keselowski.
-This brought his streak of Top 2 finishes to eight races overall.
-It appeared Harvick was on track to tie Richard Petty for most straight Top 2 finishes, but this streak came to an end with an eighth-place finish at Martinsville.
+This brought his streak of top-two finishes to eight races overall.
+It appeared Harvick was on track to tie Richard Petty for most straight top-two finishes, but this streak came to an end with an eighth-place finish at Martinsville.

 Harvick then went on to collect four straight Top 10 finishes at Daytona, Kentucky, New Hampshire, and Indianapolis.
 In the first race of the Chase at Chicagoland, Harvick finished 42nd after getting a flat tire and spinning into the wall due to contact with Jimmie Johnson a few laps earlier on a restart.
 A confrontation took place after Harvick met with Johnson and lightly punched him in the chest.
 Harvick dominated next week at Loudon, leading 216 of 300 laps.
 However, he ran out of gas, allowing Matt Kenseth to win.
 Harvick finished 21st, putting him in danger of being eliminated from the Chase.
 The following week at Dover International Speedway, Harvick dominated a majority of the race to earn the third win of the season, leading 351 of 400 laps in the process.
-That win allowed Harvick to clinch a spot into the next round of the Chase, after narrowly avoiding being eliminated.
+That win allowed Harvick to clinch a spot in the next round of the Chase, after narrowly avoiding being eliminated.